Siddharth1010/PhD-Hub-Skills-Test/README.md

 # Alert Box

 <p align="justify">
 Currently, the alert section of the webpage resides at the bottom along with the regsiter button.
-In case there are many event, the user may not come across it and may thereby register for events without understanding the conditions and other requirements.
+In case there are many events, the user may not come across it and thereby register for events without understanding the conditions and other requirements.
 Having a dismissable alert at the beginning of the page will ensure that users notice them as soon as the page loads.
 </p>

 <p align="center">